Ashimeon/Forest_Fire_Area_Prediction/README.md

     sense to model with the logarithm transform).

 # Supervised Learning
-- Objective: To predict burned area through different parameters
+- Objective: To predict burned area through different parameters using various regression models with their hyper-tuned parameters.
-- Error measurement: Using Root Mean Squared Error Calculation
+- Error measurement: Using Root Mean Squared Error Calculation, Mean absolute error and R2 score.

+# Conclusion
+Random Forest Regressor was found to be the best model as it had minimum Rmse score of 1.418.